petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-text-embedding-provider.md

 The model you use is paramount: your vectorized data is only as good as the model you choose.

-The model you choose also performs the [similarity search](https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch) of the search phrase embeddings and the document embeddings.
+The model you choose also performs the [similarity search](https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch) of the search phrase's text embeddings and the document's text embeddings.
 Models are housed in [Hugging Face](https://huggingface.co/models) even if you use txtai as the embeddings provider.

 | Text Embedding Provider          | Recommended for Production? |
 | :------------------------------- | :-------------------------- |